Felice Napoleone Canevaro: In popular culture

-Canevaro (spelled "Canavaro") is mentioned in Nikos Kazantzakis's novel Zorba the Greek and the subsequent film and musical of the same name, as the admiral and former lover of key character Madame Hortense, who thereafter calls Zorba by his name.
+Canevaro (spelt "Canavaro") is mentioned in Nikos Kazantzakis's novel Zorba the Greek and the subsequent film and musical of the same name, as the admiral and former lover of key character Madame Hortense, who thereafter calls Zorba by his name.

-One of the main streets of the city center in Chania on Crete, odos Kanevarou, is named after Canevaro.
+One of the main streets of the city centre in Chania on Crete, odos Kanevarou, is named after Canevaro.